JackEdwardLyons/adventure-in-my-veins-blog/content/posts/another-image-test.md

 I recently began to use an App called [**“Daily Budget”** **on the iPhone**.](https://itunes.apple.com/us/app/daily-budget-original-fastest/id651896614?mt=8) It’s really awesome.
 I set the amount of money I want to spend that month, and it keeps track of my daily limit.
 Everything I buy, I throw it into the app and it keeps track of whether I am below my daily limit or above, and carries the surplus or deficit over to the next day.

-## Q: Because you‘ve been on so many long term expeditions around the world, do you have any tips to handle the change from “adventure/fantasy land” back to the “real world”?
+## Q: Because you‘ve been on so many expeditions around the world, do you have any tips to handle the change from “adventure/fantasy" back to the “real world”?

 This was an entire skill in itself and took me a long time to develop.
 The reverse culture shock is probably one of the reasons I just kept on travelling.
 I only could last a maximum of 2–3 weeks in the States before I threw my hands in the air and took a one way trip somewhere else.